+If a car accident involves flying debris, vehicle passengers risk injury caused by that debris making impact somewhere on their bodies.
+Countless things could break, shatter, or simply be thrown from their typical positions during a car accident.
 Some chest injuries are the result of shattered window glass literally impaling passengers in the chest.
 Others are caused by belongings flying.
 So many objects have the potential to cause harm during accidents that listing them all is impossible.

+It’s not difficult to imagine how a steering wheel could cause serious injuries or chest contusions.
+These large, solid objects are meant to help drivers navigate busy roads, but they can cause serious damage to the human body during a car accident.
 Drivers are meant to sit back from their steering wheels and leave ample space in front of them in case a car accident occurs.
 Drivers who sit too close to their steering wheels may place themselves at greater risk of injury during an accident.
 The impact of a car accident can send a driver forward and crush their bones against their steering wheel.
 Even drivers who sit back from their steering wheels risk injuries like these.

 Another safety measure that can cause collateral damage is your vehicle’s airbag system.
 Airbags are meant to protect vehicle passengers in the event of a car accident, but in the course of doing their job and saving a life, they may end up causing serious chest contusions and other injuries.
 Airbags often prove lifesaving, but they can cause SERIOUS injurious, too.